Lewis & Clark Village Office

 Phone: (406) 552-3409

 Fax: (406) 243-2344

 Bear Dens is an exciting new housing option for University of Montana students that offers groups of students with a shared interest the opportunity to live together in a themed residence located in University Villages.
 The living learning program is a collaboration between the ASUM Housing Board and the Residence Life Office.
 The Bear Den program enables participants to experience learning outside of a formal classroom setting and engage with faculty members in a unique way.
 Each group of students will create their own themed program that centers on their specific area of interest.
 This involves organizing two events per semester and arranging for an academic component (at least 1 credit) with their faculty advisor.
-For the 2015-2016 academic year we will be providing more information on the deadline and number of groups accepted in the Spring 2015 semester.

 - Provide a meeting and gathering space for engaged students

 - Valuable leadership opportunities

 - Gain experience in event planning and networking in your field

 - Help to establish and advance a culture for your academic department and interest group